 There have been very significant recent developments related to this market opportunity, as the first rapid HIV test for home use was recommended for approval by the FDA's Blood Products Advisory Committee ("BPAC") in a unanimous vote, and the test was in fact approved by the FDA in early July with widespread media attention.
-The manufacturer of this product, OraSure Technologies, Inc. ("OraSure"), anticipates launching this product in retail drug stores well before the end of the year.
+The manufacturer of this product, OraSure Technologies, Inc. ("OraSure"), launched this product in retail drug stores during October.